Michael E. Scott

-We represent Janco Development, the owner and developer of a 75 acre waterfront mill complex.
+We represent Janco Development, the owner and developer of a 75 acre waterfront mill complex in Plymouth, Massachusetts.
 The master plan calls for the redevelopment of over 1.5 million square feet of mill buildings and new construction that will overlook Cape Cod Bay.
 The site will feature a marina with a deep water channel and a 400 foot solid filled pier, 675 residential condos and apartments, retail shops and office space.
 The site hosts the southernmost MBTA train on the South Shore offering rail to Boston and is one of the largest transit-oriented mixed-use developments in the region.
 The site was the first and largest smart-growth district under MGL c 40R.

 - Mark Development

 We represent an affiliate of Mark Development in its redevelopment of a city block in Newton, MA which will result in 4 and 5 story buildings with a total of 212,000 SF development containing a mix of residential, retail, restaurant and community space.
 This is a transit-oriented development located just .01 miles from a MBTA Commuter Rail Station.
 Approval for the project was obtained in June, 2017.
 Project required the locus to be rezoned and a special permit obtained to allow for density and height.
 Project required 14 hearings before the Newton City Council.
-The project approvals have been appealed by adjacent neighbors and we are leading the defense of the approvals.
+The project approvals were appealed by adjacent neighbors.
+We recently won this case in the Land Court.

 - Leading effort to master plan, rezone and redevelop a 300+ acre property into mixed-use development